Review Determination Assistance

 Below is a series of questions to assist in determining if your study must be submitted for review.
-If you believe your project does not require IRB review, but you would like to receive an official IRB determination, you must submit an initial review application and supporting documents.
-Click here for instruction on submitting an initial review application or a request for a not human subjects research (NHSR) determination.
+If you believe your project does not require IRB review, but you would like to receive an official IRB determination, you must submit an Initial Review Application and supporting documents via IRBNet.
+Click here for instruction on submitting an Initial Review Application or a request for a not human subjects research (NHSR) determination.